Counting orientations of random graphs with no directed k-cycles: Acknowledgements

 \section{Acknowledgements}

 The research that led to this paper started at WoPOCA 2019, and we thank the workshop organisers for a productive working environment.
-We would also like to thank Rob Morris for helpful comments on previous drafts of this paper.
+We would also like to thank Rob Morris for helpful comments on previous drafts of this paper, as well as the anonymous referees for their careful reading and valuable comments.